PTSD Treatment London

 Bilateral Movement

 EMDR therapy utilises bilateral stimulation.
-Bilateral stimulation referrs to a gentle stimulation of the right and left side of the body alternately.
+Bilateral stimulation refers to a gentle stimulation of the right and left side of the body alternately.
 Bilateral stimulation is carried out at different speeds depending on the EMDR therapy phase of treatment.

 This can include following a finger, light stick or moving ball.
 It can also include physical body tapping, auditory beats or bleeps or vibrating buzzers.
 Or a combination of several forms of billateral stimulation.